Blog

 * log notes can be scribed by a person present at the session.
 Log notes detail the name and first word or two of each person who speaks throughout most of the session.
 By referring to the log notes when transcribing the audio file, the audio transcriptionist is able to correctly identify the comments of each speaker throughout the transcript.
 If there are no log notes, and more than two or three speakers, they may not be able to be identified in the transcript.

-Nowadays, an inexpensive digital audio recorder can produce
+Nowadays, an inexpensive digital audio recorder, or your iPhone, can produce

-MP3, WMA, WAV, DSS or AIFF) so I can import the files into my audio transcription software and transcribe them.
+MP3, WMA, WAV, DSS) so I can import the files into my audio transcription software and transcribe them.

-Whatever type of audio recorder you intend to use to record your interviews or focus groups, before you get started make sure you test the equipment so that you know how to record, save and import your audio files into a computer.
+Whatever type of audio recorder you intend to use to record your interviews or focus groups, before you get started, please make sure you test the equipment so you know how to record, save and import your audio files into a computer, or onto the cloud, so that they can be transcribed.

 Image: Gavin Whittner, MusicOomph.com